samuelyoo/javascript-quiz/README.md

 ### Usage
 When user click the start button, then the quiz will begin and timeer will be start. </br>
-please click a setenece or a word to choose your answers, and it will show a next question.
+please click a setenece or a word to choose your answers, and it will show a next question.</br>
-(If you choose wrong answer it will subtract 5 seoncs from total time remain.)
+(If you choose wrong answer it will subtract 5 seoncs from total time remain.)</br>
-(also when timer hit 0 you have to restart your quiz.)
+(also when timer hit 0 you have to restart your quiz.)</br>
-When you finish quiz enter your name or initial to submit a score and name.
+When you finish quiz enter your name or initial to submit a score and name.</br>

 #### Contact
 Email: sam.hc.yoo@gmail.com